|Date of Birth||14 April 1949, North Conway, New Hampshire, USA|

 Mini Bio (1)

-Primarily known to TV audiences for his recurring role as the evil Lex Luthor in the early 90s Lois & Clark: The New Adventures of Superman (1993) TV series, handsome, slim-faced, curly-haired actor John Shea was born in New Hampshire in 1949, but raised in Massachusetts.
-He received his BA from Bates College, which he achieved on debating and football scholarships.
+John Victor Shea III was born in 1949 in North Conway, New Hampshire, to Elizabeth Mary (Fuller) and Dr. John Victor Shea, a teacher, coach, and assistant Superintendent of Schools.
+He is of Irish and German descent.
+John was raised in Massachusetts, and received his BA from Bates College, which he achieved on debating and football scholarships.
 He then attended Yale University and earned an MFA in directing from its School of Drama.

 Following New York stage work, including his portrayal of Paris in a production of "Romeo and Juliet" (1977), initial on-camera notice came on TV with his reverential portrayal of Joseph in the mini-movie The Nativity (1978).
 A few years later on film he appeared in the small but memorable role of the impassioned, ill-fated American idealist who becomes a casualty to Chilean war-torn politics in Costa-Gavras' Academy Award-winning thriller Missing (1982).
 Although Jack Lemmon and Sissy Spacek, who respectively played his despairing father and wife, were nominated for Oscars for their starring performances, John's role was central to the heart of the film and he made quite an impact.
 The actor was later honored by Amnesty International for his political work following the film's release.